Update : January 22, 2021

 Most Burmese names use a variant :

-Instead, he decided to be a volunteer (unpaid initially, and a “small” daily allowance of Three Kyats and 15 pyas) for the UCC Project.
+Instead, he decided to be a volunteer (unpaid initially, and later a “small” daily allowance of Three Kyats and 15 pyas) for the UCC Project.
+It was a huge sacrifice.

 He learned several subjects and taught the course “A First Course in Computer Science” based on the book by Forsythe et. al. The course used Flowcharts and Programming.